ConvertKit/developers-documentation/source/includes/_custom_fields.md

 No content will be returned.
 ```

-Updates a custom field label (see create field above for more information on labels).
+Updates a custom field label (see Create field above for more information on labels).
 Note that the key and the name do not change even when the label is updated.

 ### Endpoint